dslunde/CritChat/memory-bank/progress.md

 # Progress: CritChat

-## Current Status: Authentication System Complete ✅
+## Current Status: Authentication System Complete with Enhanced Testing & UI ✅

-The project has successfully implemented a complete authentication system with user profiles and onboarding.
+The project has successfully implemented a complete authentication system with comprehensive testing, modern UI, and production-ready code quality.

 ## What Works